exercism/cpp/docs/INSTALLATION.md

 in Boost useful to you as you work through the exercises.
 You will need to download and install Boost.
 As of this writing Boost 1.59+ is the required version.
-You will need a compiled version of the boost libraries Boost.Test, Boost.DateTime and Boost.Regex, or you will need to download from source and build the library yourself.
+You will need a compiled version of the boost libraries Boost.Test and Boost.DateTime or you will need to download from source and build the library yourself.

 If you are having difficulties installing Boost for use with exercism, [ask for help](https://github.com/exercism/cpp/issues).